TritonDataCenter/rfd/rfd/0026/README.md

 the appropriate file system.
 The Triton docker tools must support the mapping of the user's logical volume name to the zone name and share.

-When a Docker container uses a shared volume, the NFS file system is mounted in the container from the shared volume zone automatically at startup.
+When a container uses a shared volume, and if the platform where the container runs is updated to a platform that supports it, the NFS file system is automatically mounted in the container from the shared volume zone automatically at startup.
-However, when a non-Docker container uses a shared volume, mounting of the NFS file system is not automatic: users need to use command line tools to mount it manually using the appropriate NFS path.

 ### Other Considerations